cupcakearmy/autorestic/README.md

 Then we check if everything is correct by running the `check` command.
 We will pass the `-a` (or `--all`) to tell autorestic to check all the locations.

 If we would check only one location we could run the following: `autorestic check -l home`.
 Otherwise simpply check all locations with `autorestic check -a`

-##### ⚠️ Note ⚠️

-Note that the data is automatically encrypted on the server.
-The key will be generated and added to your config file.
-Every backend will have a separate key. **You should keep a copy of the keys or config file somewhere in case your server dies**.
-Otherwise DATA IS LOST!

-Also, currently comments in the config file will be deleted, due how the yaml parsing library works.
-I will fix this soon :)

 ### 📦 Backup